 Article 9 – Deactivation of firearms

-Has your country taken legislative or other measures, including the establishment of specific offences, to prevent the illicit reactivation of deactivated firearms consistent with the general principle of deactivation (article 9, subpara. (a) – (c))?
+Has your country taken legislative or other measures (delete, Italy; retain original pending criminalization of deactivated firearms in cluster I, USA) to prevent the illicit reactivation of deactivated firearms consistent with the general principle of deactivation (article 9, subpara. (a) – (c))?

 Yes Yes, in part No